 Hiking in Sedona

 With such striking landscapes, it is not surprising hiking is one of the best things to do in Sedona.
-The most highly acclaimed hikes in Sedona include Devil’s Bridge, Cathedral Rock, and Soldier’s Pass.
+Sedona’s most highly acclaimed hikes include Devil’s Bridge, Cathedral Rock, and Soldier’s Pass.

-In this guide, we also cover some low-key trails with interesting viewpoints like the Chapel Trail, Bear Mountain, and the Sugarloaf Trail.
+This guide also covers low-key trails with interesting viewpoints like the Chapel Trail, Bear Mountain, and the Sugarloaf Trail.

 Wine and Dine in Sedona